 While PayPal may be the most recognised and widely used payment system on the Internet, thankfully it’s not the only one.
 There are many reputable e-wallet services working in a similar fashion to PayPal and with some designed exclusively for the online gambling industry, so punters certainly aren’t left in the dark when it comes to deposit and withdrawal options for virtual betting.

 Alternative methods to gambling with PayPal include:

-So although it’s unfortunate Australians can’t use PayPal at our recommended casinos, there are many more great banking methods available, all which utilise the same high standards of security.
+So although it’s unfortunate that players from most countries can’t use PayPal at our recommended casinos, there are many more great banking methods available, all which utilise the same high standards of security.